Cauchy sequence: Modulus of Cauchy convergence

 Any sequence with a modulus of Cauchy convergence is a Cauchy sequence.
 The existence of a modulus for a Cauchy sequence follows from the well-ordering property of the natural numbers (let $\alpha(k)$ be the smallest possible $N$ in the definition of Cauchy sequence, taking $\varepsilon$ to be $1/k$).
-The existence of a modulus also follows from the principle of dependent choice, which is a weak form of the axiom of choice, and it also follows from an even weaker condition called AC00.
+The existence of a modulus also follows from the principle of countable choice.
 Regular Cauchy sequences are sequences with a given modulus of Cauchy convergence (usually $\alpha(k) = k$ or $\alpha(k) = 2^k$).
 Any Cauchy sequence with a modulus of Cauchy convergence is equivalent to a regular Cauchy sequence; this can be proven without using any form of the axiom of choice.

 Moduli of Cauchy convergence are used by constructive mathematicians who do not wish to use any form of choice.
 Using a modulus of Cauchy convergence can simplify both definitions and theorems in constructive analysis.
 Regular Cauchy sequences were used by Bishop (2012) and by Bridges (1997) in constructive mathematics textbooks.